-SOCIOLOGY (RAI Core Course)

-Elective for Juniors or Seniors
+SOCIOLOGY (RAI Core Course) 1 Credit One Semester Course Elective for Juniors or Seniors No May Term ur governmental

 Students will examine groups and how they influence our behavior.
 Students will gain a basic understanding of social institutions, socialization, social problems, and social movements.
 Additional topics will include adolescence, deviance, race, education and religion.
 This is a college prep course and is recommended for those planning to attend a four year college.